NeuroBridge/Annotation-Project/Notes/inception_management_notes.md

 + PMC6177312
 + PMC6205927

 At least those were the only files listed as having errors.
+FIles seemed to upload just fine when I tried again a few minutes later.
+Note that the second large batch took a **very** long time to load before the failure messages.

 ## Manual Ontology Settings